-Stephen works at the University of East Anglia, writes a regular column for “The Mole”, a publication from the Royal Society of Chemistry, and presents regularly at Scifest Africa, South Africa’s National Science Festival where he is a member of their Scientific Advisory Committee.
+Stephen works at the University of East Anglia, writes a regular column for “The Mole” and presents regularly at Scifest Africa.

 Bring back the king - the science of de-extinction Helen Pilcher, Author and science communicator

-Join Helen on a journey through geological time as she explains how advances in genetics and cell biology have already made de-extinction a reality; and how the re-appearance of woolly mammoths, baby-burping frogs and other animals will soon put an end to the dogma that extinction is forever.
+Join Helen as she explains how advances in genetics have made de-extinction a reality; and how the re-appearance of woolly mammoths, baby-burping frogs and other animals will soon put an end to the dogma that extinction is forever.

 About Helen Pilcher